aws/s2n-tls/README.md

 # s2n

 s2n is an implementation of the TLS/SSL protocols.
-It is designed for servers, and supports SSLv3 (disabled by default), TLS1.0, TLS1.1 and TLS1.2. s2n is released and licensed under the Apache Software License version 2.
+It is designed for servers, and supports SSLv3 (disabled by default), TLS1.0, TLS1.1 and TLS1.2. s2n is released and licensed under the Apache License 2.0.

 s2n features include: